 You can buy cold brew at stores, right?

-So, you want to ignore the three well-meaning recommendations listed above, and do things the hard way.
-Cool!
-I bet you are the type of person that doesn't use Google Maps while driving because that wouldn't be "fun."
-At any rate, you're in luck -- you can make cold brew at home without the use of one of these fancy machines.
-In fact, all you need is a Mason jar.
+You can make cold brew at home with the use of one of these fancy machines we’ll tell you about below.
+But really, all you need is a Mason jar.
 And if you are under the age of 35 and/or planning a wedding, chances are you’ve probably got more than a few of those.

 Step 1: You’re going to need beans that are as coarsely ground as possible.
 If the beans are too fine, there will be sludge and grime and all things unpleasant.
-The beans themselves are just a matter of preference -- but again, you’ll probably want to grind them yourself to ensure they are as coarse as possible.
+The beans themselves are just a matter of preference (we have some great suggestions!), but again, you’ll probably want to grind them yourself to ensure they are as coarse as possible.

 Step 2: Snag a large Mason jar (or really, any big, preferably glass container with a lid).
 You want about a 1:8 coffee-to-water ratio.
 Put your ground at the bottom of the container, and pour your water in.
 Cold water!

 Step 4: Cover, then place inside your fridge for 12-24 hours.
 You don't have to put it in your fridge, but if you have one, you might as well.

 Step 5: When it tastes like something you’d want to drink (not too strong, not too weak, Goldilocks stuff) strain it through a sieve, cheesecloth, or even a coffee filter to remove bigger clumps of grounds.
 Do this several times, till there's no dusty residue on the bottom of your brew.